 Making things a bit more concrete, these “themes” are explicated as a “cluster of concerns” such as:

 Creating and keeping attractive and safe dwelling spaces; restoring and preserving wholeness and design integrity; valuing heritage and identity; nurturing community relationships; fostering continuity in the midst of incessant change.

-In short, the basic values of the Alt-Right.
+In short, the basic values of the New Right.
 In fact, Fellows later provides a quote from Jung (the Aryan Freud) which is very interesting in this context:

 Since a “mother-complex” is a concept borrowed from [Judaic] psychopathology, it is always associated with the idea of injury and illness.
 But if we take the concept out of its narrow psychopathological setting and give it a wider connotation, we can see that it has positive effects as well.
 Thus a man with a mother-complex . . . is likely to have a feeling for history, and to be conservative in the best sense and cherish the values of the past.

 Even further, Fellows insists historic preservation is far from “marginal work” fit only for people on the sidelines of “real work,” but is “a job that is at the very center of their society’s life, akin to religious work.”
 As he explains elsewhere:

 In a certain sense I see historic preservation as a religious act, religious in the original meaning of that word, having to do with putting back together something that is broken.

 There’s this whole phenomenon growing out of the human soul that resonates more powerfully for some people than for others that has to do with identifying things that are in need, things that are broken, things that are not whole, not complete, and restoring them to a state of wholeness.
 So in a certain sense I do see historic preservation as a religious act, religious in the original meaning of that word, having to do with putting back together something that is broken.